What is a Red String Bracelet?

 - How do you wish to create your intention?
 As you’ve noticed in many cultures, it involves giving it a blessing or tying a knot.
 This answer can be as simple as holding the bracelet close to your heart while thinking of your intention.
 You could also come up with something more elaborate and create a ceremony where you light a candle, sit in meditation, and envision the intention permeating throughout the bracelet before wearing it.
 As part of this, decide if there’s any special way you plan to put it on.
 For example, you may get a bracelet for you and a friend and have each other put it on for one another as a symbol of connection.
 You can hold space for each other's intentions.

 - After it’s on, how does it serve you?
 Let yourself journal about how you desire to work with this bracelet.
 Do you wish to use it to help you stay more mindful - more connected to your intentions?
 What happens if it falls off?
 Is that good luck or bad luck?
 What do you do to take care of it?

 After you’ve jotted all of that down, you can move on to the next step.

-Once you have your red string bracelet, go back to your journal and look over the ritual you created.
-If you've come up with any other ideas since then, go ahead and add them.
+Once you have your red string bracelet, go back to your notes and look over the ritual you created.
+If you've come up with any other ideas, go ahead and add them.
 As soon as you have everything you need, you're ready to begin.
 You absolutely cannot get it wrong.